thanks4opensource/regbits/README.md

         Timer::Autoreload::AUTORELOAD<9347>();

 Yes, the syntax is ugly, but because C++ can currently only `static_assert` on template parameters it is the only way the range checking can be implemented.
-(Note: There may be other workarounds but the ones this author has seen far exceed his tolerance for template metaprogramming cleverness and /obfuscation.
+(Note: There may be other workarounds but the ones this author has seen far exceed his tolerance for template metaprogramming cleverness and obfuscation.
 Please support proposals such as [this one](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1045r0.html) to fix the problem in future C++ standards.)

 The above function template takes care of the problem with constexpr objects, which is the main thrust of regbits.
 However, there may be valid use cases for generating regbits Bits and Mskd objects at runtime using variable data.